sslivkoff/ctc-doctest/source/overview/installation.md

 1. `pip install checkthechain -U`
 2. Rerun the setup wizard by running `ctc setup` (can skip most steps by pressing enter)

-To upgrade from a special installation, you may need to
+If you previously installed `ctc` directly from a git commit, you may need to first `pip uninstall checkthechain` before upgrading.

+When upgrading you should also check the [changelog](changelog) for

 ## Uninstalling